jyarb-keptn/keptn-in-a-box/README.md

 The loadgen to the www-staging also works.

-You will need to create application detection rules, as these cannot be created by the API.
+Application rules are created via the API.

 - All domains containing easytravel-angular.easytravel-production
 - All domains that match easytravel-angular.easytravel-staging